 The neighbour holds a special status in Islam.
-Islam encourages Muslims to treat their neighbors in a nice way and be tolerant with people of other faiths.
+Islam encourages Muslims to treat their neighbours in a nice way and be tolerant of people of other faiths.

-Here are some tips I found on the internet on how to approach your non-Muslim neighbors in a kind way that exemplifies Islamic manners:
+Here are some tips I found on the internet on how to approach your non-Muslim neighbours in a kind way that exemplifies Islamic manners:

 1. Being good to neighbors is not only restricted to those who share the same building with you.
 Your roommate at the dorm is your neighbor; the person sitting behind you or next to you in a bus or at a bus stop is your neighbor; the one sharing your office at work is your neighbor; the person enjoying fresh air next to you in a public garden is also a neighbor.
 You ought to treat all of those people kindly and socialize with them within the permitted scope of Shari ‘ah.

 2. Introduce yourself and your family to your neighbors when you move into a new place or when new neighbors move in.

 3. Care for them continually, especially at times of need and distress, as “the neighbor in need is a neighbor indeed.”
 If a neighbor is elderly or chronically ill, offer to run errands or shop for him or her.